pavelgar/Mini-PL_interpreter/README.md

 Assert statement also throws a `RuntimeError` if the asserted expression evaluates to `false`.

-`RuntimeError`s stop the execution of the program.
+The interpreter does not catch these `RuntimeError`s therefore the execution halts on first such error.

 ## Work hour log